Own-Data-Privateer/hoardy-adb/README.md

 ### abarms rewrap

-Convert an encrypted and compressed Android Backup file into a simple unencrypted (plain-text) and uncompressed version of the same, or vice versa, or do some combination of those two transformations.
+Convert a given Android Backup file into another Android Backup file with encyption and/or compression applied or stripped away.

 Versioning parameters and the TAR file stored inside the input file are copied into the output file verbatim.

+For instance, with this subcommand you can convert an encrypted and compressed Android Backup file into a simple unencrypted and uncompressed version of the same, or vice versa.
-Useful e.g. if your Android firmware forces you to encrypt your backups but you store your backups on an encrypted media anyway and don't want to remember more passphrases than strictly necessary.
+The former of which is useful if your Android firmware forces you to encrypt your backups but you store your backups on an encrypted media anyway and don't want to remember more passphrases than strictly necessary.
 Or if you want to strip encryption and compression and re-compress using something better than zlib.

 - positional arguments: